spotlightpa/poor-richard/content/news/2022-09-13-SPLLGBTGUV.md

 ## Discrimination protections

-<b>Mastriano</b> does not support enshrining nondiscrimination protections based on gender identity into law.
-“Absolutely not, that’s madness,” he said in a <a href="https://soundcloud.com/newstalk1037fm/news-talk-1037fm-welcomes-col-doug-mastriano-12-feb-18" target="_blank">2018 radio interview</a>.
-The interviewer did not ask about sexual orientation, and Mastriano’s campaign did not respond to a request for comment.
+<b>Mastriano</b> does not support enshrining nondiscrimination protections based on gender identity or sexual orientation into law, his campaign told the Pennsylvania Family Council in an <a href="https://www.pafamilyvoter.com/candidate/governor/mastriano-doug/" target="_blank">election survey</a>.

 In July, he was part of a unanimous vote to <a href="https://www.legis.state.pa.us/CFDOCS/Legis/RC/Public/rc_view_action2.cfm?sess_yr=2021&sess_ind=0&rc_body=S&rc_nbr=685">remove “acts of homosexuality”</a> from the Pennsylvania crimes code.